European recovery helps cushion Renault's sales

 One weaker spot for the carmaker, however, remained its sales to partners.
 Renault produces cars and diesel engines for other manufacturers at some of its factories and is still losing ground in this area.

-It also said on Friday it was terminating a production collaboration with Fiat Chrysler FCHA.MI ahead of the latter's merger with French rival PSA Group PEUP.PA, and was now seeking other partners.
+It also said on Friday it was terminating a production collaboration with Fiat Chrysler ahead of the latter’s merger with French rival PSA Group, and was now seeking other partners.

 Renault’s financial strength has been a central focus for analysts and ratings agencies alike as it tries to turn its business around, both to improve its profitability and prepare for the impact of stringent emissions regulations.